 Right: South facing weathered original drop wood siding of false-front facade in varying states of deterioration.
 Visible signs of pest infiltration is clearly evident on sections of the exposed sidings.
 Warping and buckling as a result of excessive moisture us visible.
-Overall exposure to weather and time has exposed all surfaces and is in need of proper maintenance.
+Overall surfaces and is in need of proper maintenance.